siratchauhan/pharmagenie/README.md

 * Verify Drug Validity: Use the drug checker to confirm medicine authenticity.
 * Create and Manage Orders: Add medications to the order system and process them.

-## Contact
-For any queries, reach out at tanishaverma081@example.com or open an issue on GitHub.